Recycle Food Cans to make your own Lampshades

 You can recycle cans of any size to make custom lampshades or shades for pendant lights.
 You can choose any design that you like for the cans, but do bear in mind that it will be tricky to do very intricate designs in the beginning - so start off simple.

 Be creative when it comes to selecting a design for your tin can light or lampshade.
 There are some many great designs that would look amazing once the lights are switched on.

 YOU WILL NEED:

 Empty, clean tins (small tins, coffee tins, and even paint tins)

-Dremel multitool with cutting disk and grinding stone
+Dremel Multitool with cutting disk and grinding stone

-1. Safety goggles on before you start!
+SAFETY FIRST: Safety goggles on before you start!